University of New England (United States): Westbrook College of Health Professions

+The UNE Westbrook College of Health Professions prepares students for careers in the health care fields on the Biddeford and Portland campuses.
+Students participate in clinical simulations, interprofessional learning experiences, service learning, and other experiences that enable them to transition smoothly into the workforce upon graduation.
+The college offers undergraduate degrees in applied exercise science, dental hygiene, nursing, nutrition, occupational studies, public health, and social work.
+Graduate programs include master's degrees in athletic training, occupational therapy, and Physician Associate, and doctoral programs in nurse anesthesia, Doctor of Pharmacy, and Doctor of Physical Therapy.
+According to UNE, over 26 percent of health professions graduates from the past decade are licensed to practice in Maine.

 Research and Centers of Excellence

 The University of New England is categorized as an R2 University by the Carnegie Classification of Institutions of Higher Education, which indicates that the institution engages in "High Research Activity."
 UNE has several centers of excellence for research and scholarship.

 Rankings

 UNE's programs have received national and international recognition in recent years: